 - Australian Debating Federation

 ‘The peak body for schools debating in Australia.
 We oversee the provision of debating competitions for Australian school students from across the country’.
 All relevant information, including links to state groups.

 - Debaters Association of Victoria

-Information for schools and adults, resources, events, Australian Debating Championships, Resource Articles and a Schools Handbook for their Schools competition.
+Information for schools and adults, resources, events, Australian Debating Championships, Resources including a Schools Competition Resource Guide.

 Calendar, competitions, resources, more from the NSW Department of Education Arts Unit.